Introduction: Nuka Cola Clock

 I hope you enjoyed this instructable.

-You can check out my youtube video of me and my wife making these.
 We made a couple of mistakes but i'm really happy with the final results.

 I really appreciate any shares on you social sites and any comments below.
 Let me know if you make on of these :).
 Also any tips on how these could be improved are welcome.
 Maybe some LED lights could be incorporated?